Leonhard Euler: Personal life

 On 7 January 1734, Euler married Katharina Gsell, daughter of Georg Gsell, a painter at the Academy Gymnasium in Saint Petersburg.
 The couple bought a house by the Neva River.
 Of their 13 children, five survived childhood, three sons and two daughters.
 Their first son was Johann Albrecht Euler, whose godfather was Christian Goldbach.
+His brother Johann Heinrich settled in St. Petersburg in 1735 and was employed as a painter at the academy.
 Three years after his wife's death in 1773, Euler married her half-sister, Salome Abigail Gsell.
 This marriage lasted until his death in 1783.

-His brother Johann Heinrich settled in St. Petersburg in 1735 and was employed as a painter at the academy.

 Early in his life, Euler memorized Virgil's Aeneid, and by old age, he could recite the poem and give the first and last sentence on each page of the edition from which he had learnt it.
 Euler knew the first hundred prime numbers and could give each of their powers up to the sixth degree.
 Euler was known as a generous and kind person, not neurotic as seen in some geniuses, keeping his good-natured disposition even after becoming entirely blind.